BurntSushi/blog/content/post/ripgrep.md

 buffer in memory.
-While either approach does seem to be fast enough, `git grep` and `ripgrep` have to do things this way because they support incremental search where as The Silver Searcher always memory maps the entire file and Universal Code Grep always `read`s the entire contents of the file into memory.
+While either approach does seem to be fast enough, `git grep` and `ripgrep` have to do things this way because they support incremental search where as The Silver Searcher always memory maps the entire file and Universal Code Grep always reads the entire contents of the file into memory.
 The latter approach can refer back to the file's contents in memory when doing the actual printing, where as neither `git grep` nor `ripgrep` can do that.